Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Theory

 \subsection{Double Bracket Flows}

 Having access to an efficient algorithm for approximating unitary transformations has the potential to be useful for a variety of applications.
-The utility for quantum circuit simulation is clear and well-documented.
-In this work, we are interested in applying SPD to the problem of ground state energy estimation.
+The utility of quantum circuit simulation is clear and well-documented.
+In this work, we are interested in applying \texttt{PP} to the problem of ground state energy estimation.

 In order to define a unitary transformation that evolves a state into the ground state, we start by adopting a double bracket flow formalism.
 Double bracket flows are differential equations whose right-hand sides involve nested commutators, and which, when integrated, drive the system toward specific targets.
 This approach was originally introduced as the Similarity Renormalization Group (SRG) in 1993 by G\l{}azek and Wilson,\cite{glazekPerturbativeRenormalizationGroup1994, glazekRenormalizationHamiltonians1993a} and was independently developed as a flow equation by Wegner in 1994.\cite{wegnerFlowequationsHamiltonians1994}